jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl drain node-1

+	kubectl drain node-1 --force

+	kubectl drain node01 --ignore-daemonsets

+	kubectl drain node01 --ignore-daemonsets --force

+If a POD is not part of a ReplicaSet, DaemonSet, Deployment, ReplicationController pr Stateful Set, it may be lost forever

 This command will terminate the pods that are running on node-1 gracefully.

 The pods that were running on this node-1 will be automatically launched on any other avaialble nodes